slms4redd/slms-geo-portal/README.md

 [Restoring previous configurations](#restoring-previous-configurations)

-## Introduction
+## Editing interface

-The administation user interface is used to add and delete maps from the portal, and to configure additional content (statistics, metadata).
+The configuration editing interface is used to add and delete maps from the portal, and to configure additional content (statistics, metadata).
 The text can be entered in different languages.

+---

+**NOTE**:
-It is important to keep in mind that, when modifying the configuration, the changes are not saved until the administrator clicks on the *Save* button.
+it is important to keep in mind that, when modifying the configuration, the changes are not saved until the administrator clicks on the *Save* button.
 This has the advantage that he can make bilk changes and only save when the configuration is consistent, but also has the disadvantage all the changes he made are lost if he forgets to save before closing or reloading the page.

+---

 Once a configuration is saved, all the previous ones, together with the current, are stored in a database and can be restored in case something goes wrong.

-## Editing interface

 To access the editing interface, click on the *Admin* link at the right of the banner.
 A login popup will open.
 Enter you credentials and click *Login*.